jeremyrist/jeremyrist.github.io/journal-week-3.md

       2. Specificity - if you increase specificity you can override inheritance, use more selectors or different selectors

       3. Order - based on the entire rule, top to bottom, earlier rules get clobbered by later properties

+##`jQuery`
+* `jQuery` is a brand new thing that we learned.
+It's an external library.
+It serves to help abbreviate common JavaScript terms like "addEventListenerAll" or others.
+It seems like most JavaScript (JS) language follows similar patterns and so `jQuery` was created to take those patterns and shorten them.
+If writing good code is synonymous with being "short and sweet" then you can see how this would help.
+You just have to be sure to include a link to the `jQuery` library in the header of your HTML.

 ##`User Stories`
 * User story is a way to pseudo code some web function.